samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 npx create-react-app qa-react
 ```

 This will make NPM download and run `create-react-app` in a single command, passing to it `qa-react` as the desired directory for your new application.
 The process involved in scaffolding a new application, as you will see after running the command above, is not that simple.
-The tool even need a bunch of seconds (or a couple of minutes depending on your internet connection) to create the whole thing.
+The tool even needs a bunch of seconds (or a couple of minutes depending on your internet connection) to create the whole thing.
 However, when this tool finishes, you can issue the following commands to run your React app:

 ```bash
 # move into the new directory